jocelynhawk/SIZE/README.md

 SIZE develops 3D models of the thenar muscles from ultrasound images, and performs geometric calculations of those models.
 Robot-assisted ultrasound was used to collect images and provide probe position information for each image.

-*ultrasound data needed to run 20220524ImageSegmentation.py is not provided due to human subject privacy

 Features
 --------